pocl/pocl/doc/sphinx/source/kernel_compiler.rst

 annotation.
 This helps in producing vectorized versions of the work-group functions using the plain LLVM inner loop vectorizer.

-The CBS method rectifies a problem with PoCL's WILoops workgroup generation method, related to barriers inside loops.
+The CBS method rectifies a corner case with PoCL's WILoops workgroup generation method, related to barriers inside loops:

 The OpenCL 1.2 page on barrier states:
 "If barrier is inside a loop, all work-items must execute the barrier for each